ardyutama/gigih-homework/README.md

 How to install:

-1. Just clone this project
+1. Just git clone this project
 2. start npm install in your terminal
 3. then npm start to use the application